MadeleineOman/home/README.md

 #### Effects of urban-induced mutations on ecology, evolution and health : [link](https://www.nature.com/articles/s41559-024-02401-z)
 <img align="left" src="urbanMutantFigure.png" width="300">
 Urban pollution may increase mutation rates in city-dwelling organisms, potentially harming their health and reducing population growth.
-In this review, we analyze how netural, deleterious and potentialy beneficial mutations could drive rapid evolution, especially in species with short lifespans.
+In this review, we analyze how netural, deleterious and beneficial mutations could drive rapid evolution, especially in species with short lifespans.
 <br />
 <br />
 <br />